seanknox/dusker/prompt_plan.md

 Ensure the map visualization is performant even with complex sessions and provides meaningful insights into the surf session.
 Prefer Non-Google map services like Mapbox.

 ## Prompt 23: Insights and Analytics
-Let's implement an insights and analytics system for the SurfTracker app:
+Let's implement an insights and analytics system for the Dusker app:

 1. Create an AnalyticsEngine class that:
    - Processes historical session data